ApparentlyPlus/GatOS/README.md

 - [Simple-OS](https://github.com/httpe/simple-os) - An already self-hosted modern kernel with libc ported, plenty useful for peeking inside implementations
 - [OS-Series](https://github.com/davidcallanan/os-series/) - Helped me boostrap the entire project

-This README is a work in progress and may change over time[^note].
+## Note to Readers

-[^note]: There’s a lot I want to build and many features I hope to implement in a very short time.
+There’s a lot I want to build and many features I hope to implement in a very short time.
 Because of this, the README will likely evolve as the project progresses — with better documentation and clearer explanations of the project’s structure.

 For now, completing the project takes priority, so some parts remain unfinished or unexplained.
-These will be clarified once the initial rush is over.
+Rest assured, these will be clarified once the initial rush is over.
 Thanks for your patience and interest!